ahamadb224/Interview_Questions/Azure Migration.md

 Scenario-Based Questions and Answers on Azure Migrations:

-1. Scenario: You are migrating a legacy web application from on-premises to Azure.
-How do you approach this migration?
-Answer:
-		1. Assessment:
-				o Use Azure Migrate to assess the on-premises application and its dependencies.
-		2. Rehost or Refactor:
-				o Decide whether to lift and shift (rehost) the application to Azure VMs or refactor the application for Azure App Services.
-		3. Deployment:
-				o Migrate using Azure Site Recovery for VMs or Azure App Service Migration Assistant for web apps.
-		4. Testing:
-				o Test the application in Azure for performance and connectivity.
-		5. Cutover:
-				o Once validated, cut over to Azure and use Azure Traffic Manager to route traffic to the new environment.

-2. Scenario: You are tasked with migrating an on-premises SQL Server database to Azure SQL Database.
-What steps do you take?
-Answer:
-		1. Assessment:
-				o Use Azure Database Migration Service (DMS) to assess the on-premises SQL Server database for compatibility with Azure SQL Database.
-		2. Migration:
-				o Migrate the database using DMS with minimal downtime, ensuring the data is replicated in real-time.
-		3. Post-Migration Testing:
-				o Test application connectivity and performance after migration.
-		4. Backup and Recovery:
-				o Implement Azure Backup to regularly back up the migrated database.

-3. Scenario: You need to migrate large amounts of unstructured data from on-premises to Azure Blob Storage.
-What is the best method?
-Answer:
-		1. Assessment:
-				o Assess the size and structure of the data to determine the appropriate migration method.
-		2. AzCopy:
-				o Use AzCopy for large-scale data transfers, especially if the dataset is small enough for network-based transfer.
-		3. Azure Data Box:
-				o For very large datasets, use Azure Data Box to physically transfer data into Azure.

-4. Scenario: Your team needs to migrate several virtual machines from VMware to Azure.
-How would you approach this?
-Answer:
-		1. Assessment:
-				o Use Azure Migrate to assess the VMware environment and evaluate the compatibility of VMs with Azure.
-		2. Migration:
-				o Use Azure Site Recovery (ASR) to replicate VMware VMs to Azure, ensuring minimal downtime during migration.
-		3. Validation:
-				o Perform post-migration testing to ensure that all VMs are functioning as expected.

-5. Scenario: You are migrating a large SQL database to Azure with minimal downtime.
-What tools do you use?
-Answer:
-		· Use Azure Database Migration Service (DMS) for minimal downtime migration.
-DMS allows you to continuously replicate changes from the source database to the destination Azure SQL Database, ensuring a seamless transition.
-6. Scenario: You must migrate a multi-tier application from on-premises to Azure, with different components like a web server, database, and file storage.
-How do you approach the migration?
-Answer:
-		1. Assessment:
-				o Use Azure Migrate to assess the entire on-premises infrastructure, including the web server, database, and file storage.
-This will help us understand the dependencies and migration complexity.
-		2. Choosing the Migration Strategy: o Web Server: For minimal changes, use Lift and Shift (rehost) and migrate to Azure Virtual Machines (VMs) or Azure App Services if you plan to refactor. o Database: Use Azure Database Migration Service (DMS) for migrating the database (e.g., SQL Server to Azure SQL Database). o File Storage: Use Azure File Storage or Azure Blob Storage to migrate files.
-If the application uses shared file storage, configure Azure Files with SMB protocol.
-		3. Testing:
-				o Validate the migration by testing all components in the Azure environment, ensuring that communication between the web server, database, and file storage works as expected.
-		4. Cutover and Monitoring:
-				o Once the migration is successful, perform the cutover.
-Use Azure Monitor to track the health of the application post-migration and ensure performance is optimized.

-7. Scenario: You are migrating a critical application to Azure, and the application requires high availability across multiple regions.
-How do you ensure this during migration?
-Answer:
-		1. Assessing the Requirements: o The first step is to determine the availability requirements for the application.
-If the application requires multi-region high availability, the Azure architecture should support geo-replication.
-		2. Azure Regions:
-				o Deploy the application across multiple Azure regions using Azure Traffic Manager or Azure Front Door to distribute user traffic to the closest region, ensuring low latency and high availability.
-		3. Setting up Availability Zones: o Use Azure Availability Zones within each region to provide redundancy for VMs, databases, and storage.
-		4. Failover Mechanisms:
-				o Implement Azure Site Recovery (ASR) for disaster recovery, allowing automatic failover to another region if one region becomes unavailable.
-		5. Testing:
-				o Ensure that the failover mechanism works as expected by testing both planned and unplanned failover scenarios to guarantee business continuity.

-8. Scenario: You need to migrate a large number of files from an on-premises file server to Azure, and the bandwidth is limited.
-What options do you consider for the migration?
-Answer:
-		1. Azure Data Box:
-				o If the data is too large to transfer over the internet due to limited bandwidth, Azure Data Box is a great option.
-It is a physical device provided by Microsoft that you can use to transfer large amounts of data to Azure, and then ship the device back for the data to be uploaded to Azure Blob Storage or Azure File Storage.
-		2. AzCopy:
-				o If the internet bandwidth allows, use AzCopy, a command-line tool designed for high-speed data transfer, to migrate files from an on-premises file server to Azure Blob Storage or Azure File Storage.
-		3. Azure File Sync:
-				o Consider Azure File Sync to replicate your on-premises file server to Azure File Storage, syncing the data incrementally.
-It helps in hybrid cloud environments and allows you to maintain a local cache of frequently accessed files.
-		4. Network Optimization:
-				o If using online transfer tools, optimize network bandwidth by adjusting the number of parallel connections for faster data transfer, or use ExpressRoute for private, high-speed connections between on-premises and Azure.

 9. Scenario: You are migrating a large-scale database from an on-premises SQL Server to an Azure SQL Database.
 However, the database is very large, and the downtime window for migration is very limited.
 How do you handle this migration?
 Answer:
 		1. Use Azure Database Migration Service (DMS):